2004090/CS220-AU-portfolio/README.md

 ## TODO
 <br>
-- starting on the essay
+starting on the essay
-- starting on creating the website by using Github pages
-- Get familiar with using Github
+starting on creating the website by using Github pages Get familiar with using Github
-- beautify index.

 ## References
 - White, D., 2013, Visitors and Residents, [http://daveowhite.com/vandr/vr-mapping/](http://daveowhite.com/vandr/vr-mapping/)